Ailol/BioChain/README.md

 Co-author: Ailo > its life, day to day, and to minmax
 Co-author: Claude >this is a structured signal cascade analysis.
 ```
+The notion'
+> Yesterday you put in what you ate, today you wake up with "good/bad simulations about the day"
+> The cascade can on a bio'engineers build a quick "eat this, drink this, 3 minuts and you good again <3"

 Universal diamond compiler for structured signal cascade analysis.
 Converts domain-specific BNF formulas into executable graph programs via a 4-layer pipeline (BASE → PLASTICITY → META → CONVERGENCE), stores them in SpacetimeDB, and enables simulation and convergence analysis.